nicolem321/RaySAttack/README.md

   • Example of how you'd run RayS attack on a model here: https://github.com/MetaMain/ViTRobust/blob/main/VisionTransformersRobustness/VisionTransformersRobustness/DefaultMethods.py
   • Pre-trained classifiers here under the model section: https://github.com/MetaMain/ViTRobust

-Important Note: The code in this repository has the original root code from https://github.com/MetaMain/ViTRobust, modifications were made mainly in RayS.ipynb and GenerateImage.py
+**Important Note**: The code in this repository has the original root code from https://github.com/MetaMain/ViTRobust, modifications were made mainly in RayS.ipynb and GenerateImage.py

 The deliverable and report of this project can be viewed through this link: https://docs.google.com/document/d/1QedHofmJKbkmXQf3irBg7kKqQDHEs2Sl3OsJ5TURrZk/edit

-Note: Please open RayS.ipynb to see how the images are plotted and how the results are generated
+**Note: Please open RayS.ipynb to see how the images are plotted and how the results are generated**

 # Step by Step Guide